GNOME/gtk/docs/reference/gtk/css-properties.md

 ## Images

+CSS allows to specify images in various forms, the most simple one being a url for an image file.
+Beyond that, images can be specified as

+`linear-gradient(Angle, ColorStops)`
+`repeating-linear-gradient(Angle, ColorStops)`
+: creates a linear gradient.

+`radial-gradient(Shape, ColorStops)`
+`repeating-radial-gradient(Shape, ColorStops)`
+: creates a radial gradient.

+`conic-gradient(Angle, ColorStops)`
+: creates a conic gradient.

+`cross-fade(Percentage Image,…)`
+: combines two or more images.

+`image(Image,… Color)`
+: falls back to the first valid image, or to a solid color.

+`filter(Image, Filters)`
+: applies filters to an image.

+For more details, see [CSS Image Level 4](https://www.w3.org/TR/css-images-4/).

 GTK extends the CSS syntax for images and also uses it for specifying icons.
 To load a themed icon, use